Skmoin5502/Project/README.md

 # Project
-It have made some projects using C language
+I have made some projects using C language